djthorpe/gopi-rpc/README.md

 ADDED      _ipp._tcp                      Brother\ HL-3170CDW\ series (brother-eth.local.:631)
 ```

+The command will stream the records onto your screen, either ADDED, UPDATED, EXPIRED
+or REMOVED.
 Press CTRL+C to interrupt.
 A file `cache.json` will be maintained in your home folder
 which contains discovered service instances on the network, whilst the command is running.

 ## Using a client in your own application